 Photo: Active Health

 At the end of the day, getting quality sleep is of the utmost importance to a child’s well-being.
-Screen time is playing an increasingly bigger role in the lives of our children and we should take active steps to protecting them from its disruptive effects.
-Apart from following the guidelines above, you can also talk to health experts at our Active Health Labs for more sleep-related advice.
+Screen time is playing an increasingly bigger role in the lives of our children and we should take active steps to protect them from its disruptive effects.
+Apart from following the guidelines above, you can also talk to our Active Health Coaches at our Active Health Labs located island-wide for more sleep-related advice.
 Don’t sleep on it, start making sure your kids are getting enough sleep!